lzim/teampsd/.github/ISSUE_TEMPLATE/crm_uat_feedback.md

 **Add a detailed description:**

-1.. **Who encountered the bug:** If you are reporting for someone else, make sure to put the name of the person who found the bug.
+1. **Who encountered the bug:** If you are reporting for someone else, make sure to put the name of the person who found the bug.

+2. **Which instance are you testing in?:** Are you in QA or Production?

-2. **Date/Time of the bug:** The Date and Time of the bug.
+3. **Date/Time of the bug:** The Date and Time of the bug.

 3. **Role:** Are you an admin or a facilitator?

-4. **Detailed description of the bug:** Insert a description of the bug, add screesnhots, and steps to reproduce.
+4. **Detailed description of the bug:** Insert a description of the bug, add screenshots, and steps to reproduce.
 If following steps on the UAT script/guide, note which specific step.

 << Paste screenshots here>>